Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

 \end{enumerate}

 This covers all the possibilities at substages dedicated to $\R$-requirements.
-Notice that, even if $m$ lay in $\rg{h_s}$ but not in $\rg{h_{s+1}}$, $y_m$ is still in $F_{s+1}^0$, and $U_s\subseteq U_{s+1}$.
-This is necessary in order for $F$ to be computable: once we have defined $y_m$ to satisfy a polynomial in $F$, or not to, we must preserve that condition forever after.
-Eventually, $\S_m$ will choose an $h$-preimage for $m$ which will respect these conditions.
+Notice that, even if $m$ lay in $\rg{h_s}$ but not in $\rg{h_{s+1}}$, $y_m$ is still in $F_{s+1}$, and $U_s\subseteq U_{s+1}$.
+This is necessary in order for $F$ to be computable.
+Eventually, $\S_m$ will choose an $h$-preimage for $m$ respecting these conditions.